-It may be necessary to add another large nation of Native Americans to the list of peoples wiped out by the rapacious and genocidal Spanish conquistadors after they arrived in the Americas.
+It may be necessary to add another large nation of Native Americans to the list of peoples wiped out by the rapacious Spanish conquistadors after they arrived in the Americas.
 The location of the lost city of Etzanoa, found recently in Kansas, mystified historians for 400 years.

 - Five Legendary Lost Cities that have Never Been Found

 - The Lost City of Z and the Mysterious Disappearance of Percy Fawcett